rrobinn/academic-kickstart/content/post/tidytues-nhl.md

 If we take each player's season average (for penalty minutes & goals), and subtract it from their career average, we can isolate season-to-season variability.

 # Centering variables
 So how did I center my variables?
 First, I created a variable that holds career-average penalty minutes and goals for each players.
-Let's call it <mark>player_stats</mark>.
+Let's call it `player_stats`.

 ```r